NoamZeise/emacs-light/README.md

 ```
 $ git clone --recurse-submodules https://github.com/NoamZeise/emacs-light.git .emacs.d
 ```
-You may need to uncomment a line near the beginning of init.el that disables package check signatures, just for the first time install, If you are getting install errors when opening emacs.
+You may need to uncomment a line near the beginning of init.el that disables package check signatures, just for the first time install, If you are getting install errors, or if you are stuck on contacting host when opening emacs.

 ## settings
 You can make a custom.el file in your emacs dir to add your own settings.